Iryan Fandi

-Iryan bin Fandi Ahmad (born 9 August 2006), better known as Iryan Fandi or just as Iryan, is a Singaporean professional footballer who plays either as a centre-back or left-back for Singapore Premier League club Young Lions, on loan from Hougang United.
+Iryan bin Fandi Ahmad (born 9 August 2006), better known as Iryan Fandi, is a Singaporean professional footballer who plays either as a centre-back or left-back for Singapore Premier League club Young Lions, on loan from Hougang United.

 Early life

-Iryan suffers from asthma which resulted in fainting spells while playing football when he was in Anglo-Chinese School (Junior).
+Iryan has asthma which resulted in fainting spells while playing football when he was in Anglo-Chinese School (Junior).
 As such, he frequented the hospital and was dropped from the school team.
 Iryan then played rugby and competed for Anglo-Chinese School (Barker Road) up to when he was in Secondary 3.
 He tried to play football in secondary school for Anglo-Chinese School (Barker Road) but was rejected due to a lack of technique.
 Iryan then started working on his technique and started gymming.
 Eventually in Secondary 3, he was accepted into the school team.

 His asthma is now under control and he is able to complete 90 minutes but still requires an inhaler pump before warm-ups.

 Club career

 Lion City Sailors

-Iryan joined the Lion City Sailors under-16 team before making a move to Hougang United at the start of 2022.
+Iryan joined Lion City Sailors academy before making a move to Hougang United at the start of 2022.

 Hougang United

-Iryan, an Anglo-Chinese School (Barker Road) student is also a member of the Hougang United under-17 team.
+Iryan, a former Anglo-Chinese School (Barker Road) student was also a member of the Hougang United under-17 team.
 As a star performer in the Football Association of Singapore's Centre of Excellence Under-17 league, Iryan started in all 14 matches, kept 6 clean sheets and scored twice as Hougang finished second.

 Iryan was named on the bench for the senior side for the first time on 19 February, against Albirex Niigata (S) in the 2023 Community Shield.
 The match ended in a 3–0 defeat which saw Hougang United finishing as a runner-up.
 He was named on the bench ahead of a Singapore Premier League match against Balestier Khalsa on 26 February 2023.
 At aged 16, Iryan made his senior professional and Singapore Premier League debut against Tampines Rovers on 16 April 2023.
 Iryan conceded a penalty in the 100th minute which resulted in a controversial 1–1 draw.
 Iryan is the fourth and last son of Fandi Ahmad to make his professional debut.
 He managed to appear for Hougang United in a pre season-friendly against fellow rivals Lion City Sailors in which they won 3-0 and he scored the opening goal.